 Law firms may put the judgements or summaries of judgements of cases that they have been involved in on their websites, so if you know the name of the case, a web-search may come up with the decision.

-For a summary of recent employment tribunal decisions on equal pay cases in the private sector only, read Equal Pay Cases and Pay Audits , a report for the Government Equalities Office by Incomes Data Services.
+For a summary of past employment tribunal decisions on equal pay cases in the private sector only, read Equal Pay Cases and Pay Audits , a report for the Government Equalities Office by Incomes Data Services.
 The report contains a useful appendix of case summaries.

-Employment Appeal Tribunal Judgements
+Getting hold of Employment Appeal Tribunal Judgements

 Employment Appeal Tribunal judgements in equal pay cases are available from the Justice website.
 As with Employment Tribunal decisions, you will need to know the name of the case you are interested in.
 Copies of judgments which have been transcribed, but are not on this website may be obtained from HM Courts and Tribunals Service London office.
 There is a copying charge of £10 for one judgment and £5 for each additional judgment requested at the same time.